sgibson91/cross-stitch-carpentry/_extras/motivation.md

 *Taken from the Huffpost "Why Knitting Is the Must-Have Life Skill"[4]*

-- Take it With You: You can cross-stitch anywhere — traveling, waiting for your codes to compile
+- Take it With You: You can cross-stitch anywhere — traveling, waiting for your codes to compile...

 ![](https://imgs.xkcd.com/comics/compiling.png)